State Voting rights Acts

 State Voting Rights Acts Provide Critical Protections to Black Voters and Other Voters of Color

 As Black voters and other voters of color across the country face the greatest assault on their voting rights since the Jim Crow era, a growing number of states are acting to protect the right to vote and safeguard our democracy.
-With the passage of State Voting Rights Acts (VRAs), states can provide key protections to their constituents that prevent and guard against discriminatory voting practices and policies.
-With a Congress that can’t seem to act and a Supreme Court that has undercut the Voting Rights Act over the past decade, states must lead by example to protect our right to vote.
+With the passage of State Voting Rights Acts, states can provide key protections to their constituents that prevent and guard against discriminatory voting practices and policies.
+With a Congress that has yet to strengthen federal voting rights legislation and federal courts continuing to erode the federal Voting Rights Act, states must lead by example to protect our right to vote.

 Progress on State Voting Rights Acts